ROCm/ROCmValidationSuite/docs/ug1main.md

 and follow instructions in README file.

 ### Installing from Package
-Please download `rocm-validation-suite-$(RVSVER).deb` or `.rpm` file from AMD site.
-Install package using your favorite package manager.
+Based on the OS, use the appropriate package manager to install the **rocm-validation-suite** package.

-RVS components is installed in `/opt/rocm/rvs`.
+RVS package components are installed in `/opt/rocm`.
 Package contains:
-- executable modules
+- executable binary (located in _install-base_/rvs)
-- user guide (located in in _install-base_/userguide/html)
+- modules specific shared libraries (located in _install-base_/lib/rvs)
-- man page (located in _install-base_/man)
+- user guide (located in _install-base_/share/rocm-validation-suite/userguide)
-- configuration examples (located in _install-base_/conf)
+- man page (located in _install-base_/share/man)

-If needed, you may remove RVS package using you favorite package manager.
+- configuration examples (located in _install-base_/share/rocm-validation-suite/conf)

 ## Basic Concepts